Nanolx/NanoDroid/README.md

 * choose between official **Play Store** or unofficial **Yalp Store** [> F-Droid](https://f-droid.org/repository/browse/?fdfilter=yalp&fdid=com.github.yeriomin.yalpstore)
   * **Yalp Store** can use system permissions to install packages, so you don't need to enable `Unknown Sources`
      * got to **Yalp Store** > Settings > Installation Method > `Using system permissions`
+  * Play Store is modified to allow (in-)app-purchases with microG

 ### F-Droid and Applications